 Getting Help from Industry Sources

-Associations for hairstylists in BC and Canada provide assistance to individuals.
+Associations for hairstylists in BC and Canada provide information and assistance.
 Registration and fees are usually required for membership.

 Search the Vancouver Public Library catalogue for journals related to your profession.
 Examples include: